 4. Give your pet canine a piece of clothing that smells like you.
 A familiar scent creates a soothing presence that remains even after you have let and helps keep your dog calm enough to deal with separation anxiety.

 6. Exhaust your dog out.
-Before you leave, make sure your dog gets plenty of exercises and is too tired to make a fuss once you are gone.
+Before you leave, make sure your dog gets plenty of exercise and is too tired to make a fuss once you are gone.